 Currently, the respective sub-fund only uses simple reverse repurchase agreements, no other (reverse) repurchase agreements.
 In case other (reverse) repurchase agreements will be used, the Sales Prospectus will be updated accordingly.
 The respective sub-fund will then pay up to 30% of the gross revenues generated from (reverse) repurchase agreements as costs/fees to the Management Company and retains at least 70% of the gross revenues generated from such transactions.
 Out of the maximum of 30% the Management Company will retain 5% for its own coordination and oversight tasks and will pay the direct costs (e.g. transaction and collateral management costs) to external service providers.
-The remaining amount (after deduction of the Management Company costs and the direct costs)

-will be paid to DWS Investment GmbH for initiating, preparing and executing (reverse) repurchase agreements.
+The remaining amount (after deduction of the Management Company costs and the direct costs) will be paid to DWS Investment GmbH for initiating, preparing and executing (reverse) repurchase agreements.

+The specified costs are listed in the annual reports.

+The Management Company may pass on some of its management fee to intermediaries.
+This is paid as remuneration for sales services performed on an agency basis.
+This may constitute a substantial amount.
+The annual report contains additional information on this.
+The Management Company does not receive any reimbursement of the fees and expense reimbursements payable to the Depositary and third parties out of the fund's assets.

+B. In addition to the aforementioned costs, the investor may incur additional costs that are connected to the tasks and services of local sales agents, paying agents or similar agents.
+These costs shall not be borne by the fund's assets, but directly by the investor.

-- e) Where Total Return Swaps are used, certain costs and fees may be incurred in connection therewith, in particular upon entering into these transactions and/or any increase or decrease of their notional amount.
-The amount of such fees may be fixed or variable.
-Further information on costs and fees incurred by each sub-fund, as well as the identity of the recipients and any affiliation they may have with the Management Company, the fund manager, or the Depositary, if applicable, will be disclosed in the annual report.
-Revenues arising from the use of Total Return Swaps shall in general net of direct or indirect operational costs accrue to the respective sub-fund's assets. - f) Costs incurred for marketing activities are not charged to the Investment Company. - g) Fees are paid out at the end of the month.
-The specified costs are listed in the annual reports. - h) Investments in shares of target funds Investments in target funds may lead to duplicate costs, since fees are incurred at the level of the sub-fund as well as at the level of a target fund.
-Regarding investments in shares of target funds the following costs are directly or indirectly borne by the investors of the sub-fund: - the management fee/all-in fee of the target fund: - the performance fees of the target fund; - the initial sales charge and redemption charge of the target fund; - reimbursements of expenses of the target fund; - other costs.
+Investment in shares of target funds

+Investments in target funds may lead to duplicate costs since fees are incurred at the level of the sub-fund as well as at the level of a target fund.
+Regarding investments in shares of target funds, the following costs are directly or indirectly borne by the investors of the sub-fund:

+- the management fee/all-in fee of the target fund: - the performance fees of the target fund; - the front-end load and back-end load of the target fund; - reimbursements of expenses of the target fund; - other costs.

-The annual and semi-annual reports include disclosures of the amounts of the initial sales charge and redemption charge that have been charged to the sub-fund, over the period covered by the reports, for the acquisition and redemption of shares of target funds.
+The annual and semi-annual reports include disclosures of the amounts of the front-end load and back-end load that have been charged to the sub-fund, over the period covered by the reports, for the acquisition and redemption of shares of target funds.
 Furthermore, the annual and semi-annual reports include a disclosure of the total amount of management fees/all-in fees charged to the sub-fund by target funds.

-If the sub-fund's assets are invested in shares of a target fund that is managed directly or indirectly by the Investment Company itself, the same Management Company or by another company that is affiliated with it by virtue of joint management or control, or by material direct or indirect shareholding ("target fund associated to the sub-fund"), the Investment Company, the Management Company or the other company will not charge to the fund's assets any fees for the acquisition or redemption of shares of such other fund.
+If the sub-fund's assets are invested in shares of a target fund that is managed directly or indirectly by the Investment Company itself, the same Management Company or by another company that is affiliated with it by virtue of joint management or control, or by material direct or indirect shareholding, the Investment Company, the Management Company or the other company will not charge to the fund's assets any fees for the acquisition or redemption of shares of such other fund.